-Kyoto, Japan - vacation travel photos.
+Kyoto, Japan.
 Kyoto.
 The capital of Japan from 794 to the beginning of the XVII century

 Ancient Kyoto could not only preserve its external attractiveness, but also preserve its original philosophy